stacks-network/stacks-core/integration_tests/README.md

      $ blockstack-test-scenario blockstack_integration_tests.scenarios.rpc_register
 ```

-If all is well, the test will run for a few minutes and print:
+If all is well, the test will run for a 5-10 minutes and print:

 ```
      SUCCESS blockstack_integration_tests.scenarios.rpc_register